Sándor Peics

-Sándor Peics (born 10 October 1899, died in 1965), also referred to as Aleksandar Peić or Alexandre Peic, is a former Hungarian footballer and football manager.
+Sándor Peics (10 October 1899 – 1965), also referred to as Aleksandar Peić or Alexandre Peic, is a former Hungarian footballer and football manager.
 As a player Peics played for both Újpest FC and Hungary before moving to Italy where he played with Hellas Verona and a spell with Yugoslav side FK Vojvodina in 1929–30.

 He coached Prato SC, Cosenza, US Cerignola, FC La Chaux-de-Fonds, Hellas Verona, AC Perugia, Belenenses, Sporting Clube de Portugal, Vitória S.C., and other Portuguese clubs.